epigen/open_pipelines/pipelines/atacseq.md

 Peaks can be called with [MACS2](https://github.com/taoliu/MACS) or [spp](https://github.com/kundajelab/phantompeakqualtools) but since ATAC-seq peak calling with MACS2 works (surprisingly) very well and spp is not really a command-line program but a script, I strongly recommend using MACS2 only.

 MACS2 is run with the `--no-model --extsize 147` parameters and outputs peak calls in the `$sample_name/peaks` directory in both narrowPeak and excel formats.
-For genomes with annotation available, I strongly recommend filtering the peak calls using a blacklist file such as the ENCODE (https://sites.google.com/site/anshulkundaje/projects/blacklists).
+For genomes with annotation available, I strongly recommend filtering the peak calls using a blacklist file such as the ENCODE (https://sites.google.com/site/anshulkundaje/projects/blacklists) - this is performed if such a list is provided in the pipeline's configuration file.

 ### Quality control